prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       wire_fee: Amount;

       // public key of the merchant (identical for all deposits)
+      // FIXME: why return this?
       merchant_pub: EddsaPublicKey;

       // hash of the wire details (identical for all deposits)
+      // FIXME: why return this?
+Isn't this the WTID!?
       h_wire: HashCode;

-      // Time of the execution of the wire transfer by the exchange
+      // Time of the execution of the wire transfer by the exchange, according to the exchange
       execution_time: Timestamp;

       // details about the deposits